Haeri/PhotonBox/README.md

 # PhotonBox
 A modern OpenGL Game-Engine with focus on PBR

+## Project Goal
+The PhotonBox Engine aims to be an open source resource for people interested in graphics and system architecture.
+The goal is to create a clean and good readable codebase, whilst still maintaining good performance and a high graphical fidelity.
+An Editor is currently not planned as I am still explorin the possibilities for state based GUI solutions.

 ## Rendering
 - Deferred/Forward Rendering
 - Point lights, Directional lights, Spot lights